 The method I would recommend is to find a good performing ETF or mutual fund with not as much holdings, and to then download a spreadsheet file of all the holdings in this ETF and their respective weights.
 Then, you could spend some time and delete any companies you don't like, or simply use the same ones and allocations the ETF already includes.

 FinBox (need to register a free account) is one way you can do this.
 You can view different investment portfolios, and copy the same investments as Ray Dalio and Warren Buffett, for example.
 You can also filter what type of investor you want to mimic, and can filter out certain industries as well.
 So, if you wanted to replicate a ETF in the financial services industry, you could filter out all other industries.

-Finally, you should reallocate, re-balance, and change allocations as you get older, that way you have the proper allocation up until your retirement date.
+Finally, you should re-allocate, re-balance, and change allocations as you get older, that way you have adequate risk exposure as you age.
 For example, you'd likely start off with a more aggressive portfolio when you're younger, but a more conservative or moderate portfolio as you get closer to retirement.

 One thing that M1 Finance does not offer is "tax-loss harvesting," also called "tax-loss selling."
 This is when investments with an unrealized loss are sold, and then similar ones are bought back to recognize an artificial loss.
 There are tax laws that state you can reduce taxable income by as much as $3000 per year by recognizing these capital losses.